 That’s Not What Intuitive Eating Is

-Intuitive Eating is not just about listening to hunger and fullness cues—i t’s about rebuilding trust with your body and rejecting the external rules that diet culture has imposed on how, when, and what we should eat.
+Intuitive Eating is not just about listening to hunger and fullness cues— it’s about rebuilding trust with your body and rejecting the external rules that diet culture has imposed on how, when, and what we should eat.

 It’s not anti-health.